paulhth/CarMonitor/README.md

 # Understanding the version control system

-The project is organized in branches, where the branch **main** is the official release.
-The branches which derive from main and where the work is effectively done, have a nomenclature which must be obeyed at all times.
-A tipical branch has the following template:
+The project is organized into branches, where the branch **main** is the official release.
+The branches which derive from main and where the work is effectively done, have a nomenclature that must be obeyed at all times.
+A typical branch has the following template:

 **Px-Bx** where **Px** refers to the phase (which can be either one or two) and **Bx** refers to the branch itself.
 Example: